Caring for your guinea pig

 Exercise and entertainment

-Provide your guinea pigs with as much floor space as possible – a hutch for two should not be less than 1.2m long by 60cm wide.
+Provide your guinea pigs with as much floor space as possible – a hutch for two should be at least five feet long, by two feet deep, by two feet high.
 They also need an outdoor run accessible from the hutch so they can graze.
 They can be allowed to run free indoors under supervision.
 Make sure all doors are closed, there are no escape holes and that cats and dogs are kept out of the room.

 Guinea pigs are not usually interested in toys but some enjoy exploring cardboard boxes and running through tubes or pipes.
 You could also try hiding small amounts of food around the cage to help keep your guinea pigs alert and active.